 BIOL 323.
 Biochemistry.
 (CIP: 26.0202) Class Hours: 3 Lab Hours: 3 Total Credit Hours: 4 An introduction to cellular chemistry with topics presented in association with biological systems.
 Topics include protein structure and enzyme function, carbohydrate, lipid and amino acid metabolism, nucleic acid synthesis and function and genetic engineering.

-Prerequisite: CHEM 302
+Prerequisite: CHEM 302.

 BIOL 341.
 Cell Biology.
-(CIP: 26.0401) Class Hours: 3 Lab hours: 0 Total Credit Hours: 3 This course is an introduction to the regulation of cellular structure and function at the molecular level with an emphasis on the integration of biological and chemical aspects at the molecular level.
-Prerequisites: BIOL 323
+(CIP: 26.0401) Class Hours: 3This course is an introduction to the regulation of cellular structure and function at the molecular level with an emphasis on the integration of biological and chemical aspects at the molecular level.
+Prerequisites: BIOL 323.